freshicet/SubSniffer/README.md

-# Subdomain Checker
+# 🕵️‍♂️ SubSniffer: The Subdomain Detective 🔍

-I made this tool, with the help of AI, to help with finding stale subdomains can be used to subdomain takeover since I work in the cyber security field.
-Anyone is free to use this!

-This Python script checks for stale DNS A records by verifying the activity status of subdomains and performing WHOIS lookups on inactive IP addresses.
+Welcome to SubSniffer, your trusty sidekick in the thrilling world of cybersecurity! 🦸‍♀️🦸‍♂️

+Born from the brilliant minds of a human and their AI assistant, SubSniffer is here to sniff out those sneaky stale subdomains that could be ripe for takeover.
+It's like a bloodhound, but for the digital realm! 🐕‍🦺💻

-## Features
+## 🌟 Features That'll Make You Go "Wow!"

-- Reads subdomains from a file
+- 📚 Devours subdomain lists like a bookworm on a binge
-- Checks DNS A records for each subdomain
+- 🔎 Scrutinizes DNS A records with the precision of a master detective
-- Verifies if the IP is active using HTTP/HTTPS requests
+- 🏃‍♂️ Sprints through HTTP/HTTPS requests to check if IPs are still kicking
-- Performs WHOIS lookups on inactive IPs
+- 🕵️‍♀️ Digs deep with WHOIS lookups on those suspiciously quiet IPs
-- Outputs results to a CSV file
+- 📊 Serves up results in a neat CSV file, because who doesn't love a good spreadsheet?

-## Installation
+## 🛠️ Installation: Let's Get This Party Started!

-1. Clone this repository or download the script files.
+1. Clone this repo faster than you can say "subdomain takeover"!

-2. Ensure you have Python 3.7+ installed.
+2. Make sure you've got Python 3.7+ (we're not living in the digital stone age here)

-3. Install the required dependencies:
+3. Install the dependencies with a magical incantation:
    ```
    pip install -r requirements.txt
    ```

-## Usage

-Run the script from the command line:
+## 🚀 Usage: Time to Unleash the Sniffer!

+Fire up your terminal and let's roll:

 ```
 python stale_subdomain_checker.py input_file.txt -o output_file.csv
 ```

-- `input_file.txt`: Path to a file containing a list of subdomains (one per line)
+- `input_file.txt`: Your list of subdomains (one per line, like a well-behaved queue)
-- `-o output_file.csv`: (Optional) Path to the output CSV file (default: stale_records.csv)
+- `-o output_file.csv`: Where you want the juicy results (default: `stale_records.csv`)

-## Output
+## 📊 Output: The Treasure Trove

-The script will generate a CSV file with the following columns:
+SubSniffer will conjure up a CSV file with these golden columns:

-- Subdomain
+- Subdomain (The suspect)
-- IP
+- IP (The last known address)
-- Status
+- Status (Alive, or... not so much)
-- WHOIS Info
+- WHOIS Info (The backstory)
-- Timestamp
+- Timestamp (When we caught 'em)

-## License and Usage
+## 🎭 License and Usage: With Great Power...

-This tool is free for anyone to use, modify, and distribute.
-However, please use it responsibly and ensure you have permission to scan and analyze the domains and IP addresses you're targeting.

-## Note

-While this tool is freely available, it is primarily intended for educational and professional use in the cybersecurity field.
-Always adhere to ethical guidelines and applicable laws when conducting security research or assessments.

-## Roadmap

-- [ ] looking at other ports than 80/443 to see if active.
+SubSniffer is free as a bird!
+Use it, tweak it, share it – but remember, with great power comes great responsibility.
+Always get permission before you go snooping around others' domains!

+## 📝 Note: Keep It Clean, Folks!

+While SubSniffer is available to all, it's mainly for the cybersecurity pros and curious learners out there.
+Stay ethical, stay legal, and happy sniffing!

+## 🗺️ Roadmap: The Future is Bright!

+- [ ] Expand our sensory range beyond the usual 80/443 ports.
+Who knows what we might find?
+- [ ] More features coming soon!
+Got ideas?
+We're all ears! 👂

+Remember, in the world of cybersecurity, it's better to be the SubSniffer than the sub-sniffed!
+Happy hunting! 🕵️‍♂️🔍